-- Accuracy: Sufficiently accurate and detailed for stakeholders to assess the performance of The Brewers of Europe, national brewers association and beer companies in Europe - Balance: The report should give a reasonable assessment of the performance, not exaggerating any aspects and reporting any areas for improvement as appropriate - Completeness: Criteria should be sufficiently complete to avoid inaccurate conclusions. - Timeliness: Reporting should cover new activities from March 2013 to May 2014. - Comparability: Issues and information should be selected, compiled and reported consistently.
+- Accuracy: Sufficiently accurate and detailed for stakeholders to assess the performance of The Brewers of Europe, national brewers' association and beer companies in Europe; - Balance: The report should give a reasonable assessment of the performance, not exaggerating any aspects and reporting any areas for improvement as appropriate; - Completeness: Criteria should be sufficiently complete to avoid inaccurate conclusions; - Timeliness: Reporting should cover activities from 1 January 2012 to 1 December 2015; - Comparability: Issues and information should be selected, compiled and reported consistently.
 In this case on the basis of the WBA GSRI database and the Alcohol and Health Forum database.
 Reporting should be made in such a way as to compare performance, in particular over time but also amongst similar activities.